 - Collection of blood stem cells for later use with chemo

-- Treatment with high-dose chemo (cisplatin, vincristine and cyclophosphamide) and stem cell transplant
+- Treatment with stem cell transplant and high-dose chemo (cisplatin, vincristine, and cyclophosphamide)

 What did we learn from this study?

-Discoveries about relapse patterns.
-About one-third of children with medulloblastoma will relapse.
-The relapse rate varies based on factors such as the patient’s age and what type of therapy is received.
-We used information from this clinical trial and other samples to study relapse.
-We learned that 10% of tumors classified as relapsed medulloblastoma are actually a secondary malignancy.
-We also discovered that some tumors switch between Group 3 and Group 4 tumors.
+Relapse patterns.
+About 1 out of 3 children with medulloblastoma will get cancer relapse.
+The relapse rate depends on their age and type of therapy.
+We studied relapse using information from this clinical trial and other samples.
+We found that 10% of the medulloblastoma tumors were a secondary malignancy from cancer spread.
+We also found that some tumors switch between Group 3 and Group 4.

 What are the next research steps as a result of this study?

-Only 1 in 8 patients with cisplatin-related hearing loss carried the ACYP2 gene variant.
-This suggests that other genes that we have not discovered yet also contribute to hearing loss.
-More research is needed to understand how the ACYP2 variations affect hearing loss from cisplatin.
+Hearing loss.
+Only 1 in 8 patients with cisplatin-related hearing loss had the ACYP2 gene variant.
+This suggests there might be other genes involved in hearing loss.
+More research will help us understand how ACYP2 variations affect hearing loss after treatment with cisplatin.

-This study helped us better understand risk, so we know when to reduce or increase therapy.
-These findings will help us better design future clinical trials for these tumors.
+Molecular groups.
+This study helped us better understand risk and when to reduce or increase therapy.
+These findings will help us better design clinical trials for these tumors.

-The findings also show the need to include molecular analysis when diagnosing and treating medulloblastoma.
+Relapse patterns.
+The findings show the value of adding molecular analysis when diagnosing and treating medulloblastoma.

 How does this study affect my child?